OTonGitHub/DhivehiFonts/README.md

 I will setup a worker so that you can fetch versioning and font names, families etc via the URl recursively until last child is reached.

 #### DDoS?
 Feel free to try, at the end of the day, it come's down to the measures in place and my wallet, lul.
+Fail over CDN is one of the measures, but I won't document it, it's highly unlikely for it trigger.
+I will expand this to serve some of the common dhivehi friendly lotties as well.